rebelsky/sams-assorted-musings-reflections/obsessions-danika-and-the-jeb-daylist-2021-01-xx.md

 [19] It's a Fender, too.

+[20] Also endnote 20.

-[20] Now is 1:55 p.m., CST, 2021-01-20.
+[21] Now is 1:55 p.m., CST, 2021-01-20.

-[21] Hannah Woolmer is part of a group of musicians who seem to bounce between each others shows.
+[22] Hannah Woolmer is part of a group of musicians who seem to bounce between each others shows.
 I *think* it started with Hannah visiting a Danika and the Jeb show.
 I seem to recall her being mentioned on [the 2020-11-21 show](https://www.youtube.com/watch?v=ACZkP-LYrd8)

-[22] In case it's not clear, "You" is "Danika and the Jeb".
+[23] In case it's not clear, "You" is "Danika and the Jeb".

-[23] That's this post.
+[24] That's this post.

-[24] I was going to say "twenty", but I don't think I could make it through another twenty passes.
+[25] I was going to say "twenty", but I don't think I could make it through another twenty passes.

-[25] Jeb talked about it at one of their shows.
+[26] Jeb talked about it at one of their shows.
 I don't recall why.

+[27] January 20.
+Yay USPS!